placelplacel/ossu-cs-notes/00-mit-6001x/5-plotting-with-pylab.md

 > **Dealing with residue from previous plotting operations**
 >
-> If you continue plotting data with the functions we have discussed so far and frequently reuse old windows, at some point, you will run into a situation where the figures have some residue left over from previous plotting operations that were run on them (whether in form of old labels, old titles, anything) when you want to start with a clean slate.
+> If you continue plotting data with the functions we have discussed so far and frequently reuse old windows: at some point, you will run into a situation where the figures have some residue left over from previous plotting operations that were run on them (whether in form of old labels, old titles, anything) when you want to start with a clean slate.
 >
 > The `clf()` function, short for "clear frame", is used for this purpose.
 Running this wipes everything on the active figure/window and allows you to start anew.